collector1871/Delimgconv/readme.md

 	python monitoring.py <arg>

-arg - it is page with 500 auctions (items) od delcampe.net
+arg - it is user page with 500 auctions (items) on delcampe.net

 examples: